versx/iPhoneController/README.md

 Q. I'm receiveing `{"Command":"list","Output":{},"Type"::CommandOutput","Devices":[]}` when `cfgutil --format JSON list` is run.
 A. Reinstall Apple Configurator 2 automation tools

-Q. I'm tring to reapply SAM but get error "failed to get ECID for device"?
+Q. I'm trying to reapply SAM but get error "failed to get ECID for device"?
-A. You likely have useIosDeploy = true, you need this to be false to use cfgutil to support re-applying SAM
+A. You likely have `useIosDeploy = true`, you need this to be "false" which uses `cfgutil` in order to support re-applying SAM.

 ## TODO
 - Localization